 Threats to Saudi Arabia and Other Members of the Gulf Cooperation Council.
-Saudi Arabia and the five other Arab Gulf states-Bahrain, Kuwait, Oman, Qatar, and the United Arab Emirates-formed the Gulf Cooperation Council (GCC) in 1981 to deter and defend against Iranian aggression.
+Saudi Arabia and the five other Arab Gulf States-Bahrain, Kuwait, Oman, Qatar, and the United Arab Emirates-formed the Gulf Cooperation Council (GCC) in 1981 to deter and defend against Iranian aggression.
 Iran remains the primary external threat to their security.
 Tehran has supported groups that launched terrorist attacks against Bahrain, Kuwait, Saudi Arabia, and Yemen.
 It sponsored the Islamic Front for the Liberation of Bahrain, a surrogate group that plotted a failed 1981 coup against Bahrain's ruling Al Khalifa family, the Sunni rulers of the predominantly Shia country.
 Iran also has long backed Bahraini branches of Hezbollah and the Dawa Party.

-However, in recent years, some members of the GCC, led mainly by Saudi Arabia, have shown concern over Qatar's perceived coziness with Iran, with which Doha shares a major gas field in the Gulf.
-This led to the breakdown of diplomatic relations between many Arab states and Qatar in June 2017.58
+However, in recent years, some members of the GCC, led mainly by Saudi Arabia, have shown concern over Qatar's support for the Muslim Brotherhood and its perceived coziness with Iran, with which Doha shares a major gas field in the Gulf.
+This led to the breakdown of diplomatic relations between many Arab states and Qatar in June 2017 and the imposition of economic sanctions as part of a diplomatic standoff that shows no signs of ending.

 When Bahrain was engulfed in a wave of Arab Spring protests in 2011, its government charged that Iran again exploited the protests to back the efforts of Shia radicals to overthrow the royal family.
-Saudi Arabia, fearing that a Shia revolution in Bahrain would incite its own restive Shia minority, led a March 2011 GCC intervention that backed Bahrain's government with about 1,000 Saudi troops and 500 police from the United Arab Emirates.
+Saudi Arabia, fearing that a Shia revolution in Bahrain would incite its own restive Shia minority, led a March 2011 GCC intervention that backed Bahrain's government with about 1,000 Saudi troops and 500 police from the UAE.